 Additional Learning A learner has ALN if he/she has a learning difficulty or disability which Needs (ALN) calls for additional learning provision (ALP).
 Autistic Spectrum Is a complex developmental condition that involves persistent Disorder (ASD) challenges in social interaction, speech and nonverbal communication and restricted/repetitive behaviours.
 The effects of ASD and the severity of symptoms are different in each person.
 Child Looked After Is a child in the care of a Local Authority either: through a Care Order (CLA) made by a court, or voluntary agreement with their parent(s) to accommodate them.
 Local Authority An organisation that is officially responsible for all the public services and facilities in a particular area.
 Local Development Sets out each local planning authority's proposals for future Plan (LDP) development and use of land in their area.
 Numbers on Roll The number of pupils at a school (not including nursery pupils).
 Pupil Level Annual PLASC is an electronic collection of pupil and school level data provided School Census by all maintained sector primary, middle, secondary, nursery and special (PLASC) schools in January each year (more information can be found on the Welsh Government website.
 Resource Base RB A small class in a mainstream school for pupils with significant ALN.
 Not all pupils attending an RB will have a statement of ALN.
 Pupils are taught by specialist teachers and learning support assistants.
-Sometimes RB pupils also have opportunities to attend mainstream classes.
-School Assessments When a school assess a pupils needs.
-School Action When a class or subject teacher gives extra support to a pupil with ALN.
-School Action Plus When outside specialists help the class or school staff to provide extra denoti Action i las support for a pupil with ALN.
-This is different or additional to the support provided through School Action.
-Special School A school for children with an additional learning need or disability, whose • needs cannot be met in a mainstream school.
-The pupils at a special school will often have a statement of ALN.
-Statement of A child with a statement of ALN has additional learning difficulties which Additional Learning need special support.
-This means: Needs the child has significantly greater difficulty learning than most children of the same age, or the child has a disability that needs different educational facilities from those that the school generally provides for children.
+Sometimes RB pupils also have opportunities to attend mainstream Sobool Assossments School Action Plus Special School Special School Statement of 110003 • .
 Statutory Notice A statutory notice is the formal publication of a finalised proposal.
 This will only be undertaken if a decision is made by the Council's Executive Committee to proceed with a proposal, following consideration of all responses from the consultation process.
-This is a legal requirement as Ctatutam: Cabaal Assa outlined in the School Organisation Code (2018).
-Statutory School Age (SSA) A Child who is over the age of 5 and under the age of 16 that is eligible to attend school
+This is a legal requirement as outlined in the School Organisation Code (2018).
+Statutory School Age A Child who is over the age of 5 and under the age of 16 that is eligible (SSA) to attend school Statutory School Age will only be undertaken if a decision is made by the Council's Executive Committee to proceed with a proposal, following consideration of all responses from the consultation process.
+This is a legal requirement as outlined in the School Organisation Code (2018).
+A Child who is over the age of 5 and under the age of 16 that is eligible